 Summary of the ESRC NWSSDTP

-We are seeking outstanding postgraduates for places on our fully-funded 1+3 (master’s + PhD) and +3 (PhD) training routes starting in September 2018.
+We are now seeking outstanding postgraduates for places on our fully-funded 1+3 (master's + PhD) and +3 (PhD) training routes starting in September 2018.
 Applications are now open and will be closing on 5th Feb 2018.
 Please see the ‘How to Apply’ section for details on the application process.